oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 configuration of the filtering behaviour of a device.
 However, the model structure, as defined in {{!RFC8519}}, suffers from a set of limitations.
 This document describes these limitations and proposes an enhanced ACL structure.
-The YANG module proposed in this document is solely based on augmentations to the ACL YANG module defined in {{!RFC8519}}.
+The YANG module in this document is solely based on augmentations to the ACL YANG module defined in {{!RFC8519}}.

 The motivation of such enhanced ACL structure is discussed in detail in {{ps}}.